-Harry H. Penner, Jr. has been a director of Celldex since January 1997 and was Chairman of AVANT prior to the consummation of our merger with AVANT.
+Harry H. Penner, Jr. became a director of Celldex in March 2008 with the merger between Celldex and AVANT.
+Mr. Penner was appointed to the Board of AVANT in January 1997 and was Chairman of AVANT prior to the consummation of our merger with AVANT.
 Mr. Penner has served as Chairman and Chief Executive Officer of Nascent BioScience, LLC, a firm engaged in the creation and development of new life science companies since 2001.
 From 1993 to 2001, Mr. Penner was President, Chief Executive Officer and Vice Chairman of Neurogen Corporation.
 From 1985 to 1993, Mr. Penner was an Executive Vice President of Novo Nordisk A/S, serving from 1988 to 1993 as Executive Vice President for North America and President, Novo Nordisk of North America, and from 1985 to 1988 as the company's Executive Vice President and General Counsel in Denmark.
-He has served as BioScience Advisor to the Governor and the State of Connecticut, as Co-Chairman of BioCT (formerly Connecticut United for Research Excellence), and as Chairman of the Connecticut Board of Governors of Higher Education and the Connecticut Technology Council.
+He has served as BioScience Advisor to the Governor and the State of Connecticut, as Co-Chairman of BioCT (formerly Connecticut United for Research Excellence), and as Chairman of the Connecticut Board of Governors of Higher Education and the Connecticut Technology

+Council.
 Mr. Penner is currently Chairman of the Board of CaroGen Corporation.
-Mr. Penner is also Chairman of the Board of NeuroCyte Therapeutics, Inc. and QCDx LLC, and a board member of OmaxHealth, Inc., all of which he is a founder.
+Mr. Penner is also Chairman of the Board of NeuroCyte Therapeutics, Inc. and a board member of QCDx LLC and OmaxHealth, Inc., all of which he is a founder.
 Mr. Penner received a B.A. from the University of Virginia, a J.D. from Fordham University, and an L.L.M. in International Law from New York University.